MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-overview.md

 The **Community Training** platform is available as an offering on the Azure portal.
 If you’re new to Azure, learn more about it [**here**](https://azure.microsoft.com/overview/what-is-azure/).

 Community Training is available with multiple endpoints for the learners.
-For example: a standalone white-labelled web application; an Android mobile app; within Microsoft Teams; or via API integration into your own custom app.
+For example: a standalone white-labelled web application; an Android mobile app; within Microsoft Teams; or via API integration into your own custom app (Coming Soon).

 Learners can login to any of these endpoints in three different ways: Phone number, Social Account (Microsoft/Facebook/Google) and Work or School Account (Azure Active Directory).